quantastica/quantum-circuit/README.md

 Quantum Circuit Simulator
 =========================

 Quantum circuit simulator implemented in javascript.
 Smoothly runs 20+ qubit simulations in browser or at server (node.js).
 You can use it in your javascript program to run quantum simulations.
 Circuit can be imported from and exported to [OpenQASM](https://github.com/Qiskit/openqasm).
-You can export circuit to [pyQuil](http://docs.rigetti.com/en/latest/index.html) and [Quil](https://arxiv.org/abs/1608.03355) so it can be used for QASM to Quil/pyQuil conversion.
+You can export circuit to [pyQuil](http://docs.rigetti.com/en/latest/index.html), [Quil](https://arxiv.org/abs/1608.03355), [Qiskit](https://qiskit.org/documentation/) and [Cirq](https://github.com/quantumlib/Cirq) so it can be used for conversion from QASM to other languages.
 Circuit drawing can be exported to [SVG](https://www.w3.org/Graphics/SVG/) vector image.

 Live examples